Cat Soup: Plot

-Traveling across the desert, they are brought to a house by the smell of food, and are invited inside by a man.
+Travelling across the desert, they are brought to a house by the smell of food and are invited inside by a man.
 They are fed, and when full the man attempts to turn them into soup, attacking them with a pair of scissors.
-He ends up falling into the cauldron, Nyata cuts him into pieces with the scissors and the cats escape.
-Wandering further across the desert dehydrated, Nyata digs and finds an elephant made of water, which cools them off and travels with them, though the elephant eventually evaporates from the heat.
+He ends up falling into the cauldron.
+Nyata reveals that The Man is actually a robot, and cuts him into pieces with the scissors.
+The cats escape, wandering further across the desert dehydrated, Nyata digs and finds an elephant made of water, which cools them off and travels with them, though the elephant eventually evaporates from the heat.
 God accidentally stops the flow of time and disrupts space, and the cats play with the time-frozen scenes.
 Father Time turns time back on, shooting it forward and reversing it, showing various scenes of random events either rapidly going forth in time or back.
-Eventually the cats find themselves back on their boat in the ocean.
+Eventually, the cats find themselves back on their boat in the ocean.
 After dusk, they drift into a shallow marsh filled with tin sculptures of plants and mechanical animals.
-There they chance upon the flower they were seeking.
+There they chance upon the flower containing the other half of Nyaako’s soul.
 Nyata places the flower on Nyaako's face, which restores her to normal.
-Together, they go back home.
+They go back home.

-The entire family of cats are gathered in their house leisurely watching TV.
+The entire family of cats is gathered in their house leisurely watching TV.
 Nyata leaves them to visit the toilet, and while he is gone, the other family members disappear one by one into thin air.
 The show on the TV also disappears, leaving only a flashing screen behind.
 Nyata returns to find everyone gone.
 Outside the nearby lamppost extinguishes, leaving the house in darkness.
 The film also "turns off", leaving behind a flashing screen of static.

 Background

 The characters of Nyaako and Nyata first appeared in the June 1990 issue of the monthly manga magazine Garo.
 They also appeared in a series of 27 two-minute television episodes, collectively titled Nekojiru Gekijō (ねこぢる劇場, Nekojiru Theatre).
 The series appeared in 1999 as a segment on TV Asahi's Bakushō-Mondai no Boss-Kyara-Ō (爆笑問題のボスキャラ王).

 Nekojiru (the artist) was born on January 19, 1967, and died by suicide on May 10, 1998.
-Her actual name was Chiyomi Hashiguchi (橋口 千代美, Hashiguchi Chiyomi).
+Her real name was Chiyomi Hashiguchi (橋口 千代美, Hashiguchi Chiyomi).